sfc-gh-wahuang/HOL1/README.md

 2. **Run SQL Scripts**
    - Run [sql/1_setup_account.sql](sql/1_setup_account.sql) and [sql/2_setup_data.sql](sql/2_setup_data.sql) to set up the database and load data.
 You can run these either via your IDE's Snowflake add-on or in Snowsight.
 Note that if using Snowsight, you will need to upload the 4 data files to the stage.
+   - At this stage, verify that there are 4 tables in `HOL1_DB.HOL1_SCHEMA`

 3. **Run ML Pipeline**
    - Option 1: Run [src/3_build_ML_pipeline_v_vscode.ipynb](src/3_build_ML_pipeline_v_vscode.ipynb) directly in VSCode or through opening up Jupyter Notebook in a web browser.